Generic selectors

 OFFENSES: Ordinances of God

-“A brother offended is harder to win than a strong city; and their disagreements are like the bars of a fortress.”—Proverbs 18:19.
+“A brother offended is harder to win than a strong city, and contentions are like the bars of a castle.”—Proverbs 18:19.

 Repentance, forgiveness, and reconciliation are central to the Bible and a Christian’s life.
 They are part of a chain of events that are critical to our relationship with God and each other because we all sin against God and offend one another.